open-telemetry/opentelemetry-erlang-contrib/CONTRIBUTING.md

 and regular updates.
 We want as many libraries to be under the official umbrella but need your commmitment to make that happen.

-### Instrumenting a library

-When instrumenting a library, it is important to follow the [Trace Semantic Conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/general/trace.md)

 ### CI

 Given the number of projects in this repo and the wide matrix of OTP/Elixir versions we must